 What is self-objectification?

-Self-objectification occurs when we internalize an observer’s view of our own body.
-As if our body is a mound of clay to measure, shape, and control.
-By viewing and treating our body as an object, we are essentially scrutinizing our own body in anticipation of being evaluated by others.
+Self-objectification occurs when you internalize an observer’s view of your own body.
+(As if your body is a mound of clay to measure, shape, and control.)
+By viewing and treating your body as an object, you essentially scrutinize your own body in anticipation of being evaluated by others.

-Our body becomes a ‘thing’/object to monitor, manage, and curate.
-Rather than how you express your life.
+Your body becomes a ‘thing’/object to monitor, manage, and curate rather than a means of expressing your life.

 Is viewing social media always associated with poor body image?

 Social media use is consistently and positively associated with negative body image.
-(That is the ‘but’.)
+(That’s the ‘but.’)

 Another example in the ‘yes’ column: time spent on body positivity sites can improve body image.